Nilhcem/nilhcem.github.io/_posts/2017-05-02-android-things-bluetooth-le.md

 ## Conclusion

-Communicating via Bluetooth LE may seem very complicated at first.
-You will need to write a lot of code to communicate via Bluetooth LE, but once you understand how BLE works, you'll find out that it's actually very verbose, but straightforward and completely coherent with the Bluetooth LE specs.
+Communicating via Bluetooth LE may seem quite complicated at first.
+You will need to write a lot of code to communicate via Bluetooth LE, but once you understand how it works, you'll find out that it's actually very verbose, for sure, but still straightforward and completely coherent with the Bluetooth LE specs.

-To simplify the article, I did not handle edge cases (such as checking return values, or enabling the Bluetooth if it is not enabled yet, etc.) here.
+To simplify the article, I did not handle edge cases (*such as checking return values, enabling the Bluetooth if it is not enabled yet, etc.*) here.
 You can find a complete implementation on [github.com/Nilhcem/blefun-androidthings][blefun-androidthings].

 ![pic09_final]